 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Downtown Berkeley residents.
+Commute by walking is the most popular way to get to work amongst Downtown Berkeley folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.